 Tackling the under-representation of BAME leaders in UK higher education institutions

-There is a clear under-representation of from Black, Asian and Minority Ethnic backgrounds (BAME) leaders in HE institutions in the UK at all levels but particularly at senior levels.
+There is a clear under-representation of leaders from Black, Asian and Minority Ethnic (BAME) backgrounds in HE institutions in the UK at all levels but particularly at senior levels.
 There is also documented evidence of the poor experiences of many BAME academic staff in UK HE including experiences related to leadership roles.

 The Diversifying Leadership programme is designed to support early-career academics and professional services staff from Black, Asian and Minority Ethnic backgrounds who are about to take their first steps into a leadership role.
 It explores themes of power and influence, demystifying leadership, cultural identity and cultural capital, increasing your visibility and authentic leadership and features leadership stories from high-profile HE leaders.

 This conference will focus on ensuring that approaches to EDI work for all and addressing current and future challenges and opportunities.
 Through forecasting emerging EDI topics and priorities in the sector, it will create space for reflection and capacity building.